ARKMD/Le-Classy-Classes/README.md

 # Le-Classy-Classes
+Yes, said with 'la' for some nice French elegance.

 A refined program of utmost purity and elegance in the discipline of classiness.
 Does that make sense?
 Naturally.

 Are you classy?
 Or, are you not classy but still want to show off?
 Try that here!